 UPDATE: Due to COVID-19, an emergency ordinance was passed by City Council on March 20, 2020 to suspend enforcement of this ordinance for 60 days.
 In May, the suspension was extended to last until June 30, 2020.
 Enforcement began again on July 1, 2020.

 Establishments may file for a temporary exemption if you qualify for one of the below reasons.
 Read below to see if you qualify, and how to apply.

 Undue Hardship or Practical Difficulty (includes excess inventory) not generally applicable to other persons in similar circumstances (up to one year exemption, applies to entire Article V)

 Applications for an Undue Hardship or Practical Difficulty (not including excess inventory) should prove proactive efforts have been made and be substantiated with factual evidence of why the hardship or difficulty exists despite best efforts to uphold the spirit of the ordinance.

 Applications for excess inventory should include proof excess inventory was purchased prior to 11/27/18, the date of ratification.
 The City may ask for information periodically on inventory reduction and remaining stock.

 Public Health and Safety Requirement or Medical Necessity to use the product (up to one year exemption, applies to foam products only)

-If you qualify for either of the above reasons, your next step is to complete an exemption application.
-Make sure to explain clearly why you feel like you qualify for an exemption.
+If you qualify for either of the above reasons, (AND are located within City limits) your next step is to request an exemption by completing an exemption application.
+Please be sure to explain clearly why you feel like you qualify for an exemption.
 Please also remember to attach documents that support your claim.
-Please note, approved requests may be posted publicly on the City's website.
+Please note, approved requests may be posted publicly on the City’s website.